Martin-qyma/Martin-qyma.github.io/_pages/about.md

 🔥 News
 -------
-I will be joining **UC Davis** as a Ph.D. student in Computer Science, co-advised by Professor Zhe Zhao and Professor Junshan Zhang.

 * **Nov 2024:** 💡 Our paper **HERec** is public on arXiv, check it out!
 * **Nov 2024:** 🏝️ I'm attending **EMNLP 2024** in Miami.
 Let's meet up!
 * **Sept 2024:** 🎉 Our paper **XRec** is accepted to EMNLP 2024.